Fuzzy Mud: Plot

 Fifth grader Tamaya Dhilwaddi and seventh grader Marshall Walsh have been walking to and from school together for years.
 However, their routine is interrupted when Chad Hilligas, a bully Marshall knows, came to fight them.
 Since they don’t want to escalate the situation, Marshall and Tamaya take a shortcut home through the off-limits woods.
 Marshall and Tamaya then split up after getting lost to look for an escape route.
 Afterwards, Chad shows up and tries to attack Tamaya.
 Marshall tries to defend her, but gets caught by Chad in the process.
 To save Marshall, Tamaya grabs nearby mud and throws it in Chad’s face.

-Meanwhile, excerpts from an investigation led by the Energy and Environment Commission of the American Senate are shown, on the topic of SunRay Farm and biolene, an environmentally-friendly alternative to petrolium, developed by Jonathan Fitzman and Dr. Mark Humbard, among others.
+Meanwhile, excerpts from an investigation led by the Energy and Environment Commission of the American Senate are shown, on the topic of SunRay Farm and biolene, an environmentally-friendly alternative to petroleum, developed by Jonathan Fitzman and Dr. Mark Humbard, among others.

 The following day, Tamaya wakes up to discovering a rash from exposure to the mud.
 At school, that day, the principal announces the disappearance of Chad Hilligas, from which Tamaya quickly concludes that the missing kid must still be in the woods.
 She and Marshall both independently decide to remain silent on the subject, in order to keep each other out of trouble.

 On the next day, Tamaya's rash gets worse, wherefore she is taken to the nurse’s office.
 During her stay there, Tamaya realizes what happened to her hand should logically happen to Chad’s face.
 She therefore escapes from school during lunch break and goes into the woods, in the spot where she last saw him.
 Upon finding him, she finds out that the mud had rendered him almost completely blind.
 The two children then have an intimate discussion, which reveals why Chad acts mean to others.

 When Marshall learns that Tamaya is missing, he also leaves to look for her in the woods.
 He finds Tamaya and Chad, who have become closer, and assists the group out of the woods; during which he almost immediately notices the rash, of which he has, too, become a victim.
 A search and rescue team finds the trio, exhausted, and takes them to a hospital.